LendingClub/neorx/README.md

 Neo4j REST Client implemented using:

-[RxJava](https://github.com/ReactiveX/RxJava) provides a powerful fluent API for processing result data
+[RxJava](https://github.com/ReactiveX/RxJava) - a powerful fluent API for processing result data

-[Jackson](https://github.com/FasterXML/jackson) provides a fluent API for processing JSON data
+[Jackson](https://github.com/FasterXML/jackson) - a fluent API for processing JSON data

-[OkHttp](http://square.github.io/okhttp/) provides a fluent HTTP client
+[OkHttp](http://square.github.io/okhttp/) - a fluent HTTP client

 The Neo4J Cypher REST API combines the power of the Cypher query language with a JSON-native API that is very easy to process.